 Ceramic Dental Crowns

-Typically used to restore the front teeth due to their ability to provide the best natural teeth color match, these are arguably the best choice in dental crowns when it comes to aesthetics.
+Typically used to restore the front teeth due to their ability to provide the best natural teeth color match, Dr. Brian Leeson, a St. Pete dentist, says that these are arguably the best choice in dental crowns when it comes to aesthetics.
 These crowns are not suitable for molars as the ceramic material is not as strong as metal, and can become brittle when exposed to heavy biting forces.

 All-Resin Dental Crowns